neilkplugins/WLED-indigo-plugin/README.md

 # Cautions:

-I am not an expert on WLED and the test usage is a single strip.
 I have not tested this with large LED numbers, or with some of the more advanced WLED functionality.

 As this is the first version of my first plugin, so usage is at your own risk !
 By using this version you are joining my virtual testing team, welcome on board and thanks for the help !
 I would love to hear your feedback and thoughts.